toolness/phantom-wd-runner/README.md

   WebDriver server to start.
 Defaults to 15000.
 * `execPath` - Executable used to create the PhantomJS process.
 Defaults to `phantomjs`.
 * `port` - Port to serve the PhantomJS WebDriver server on.
+Defaults to 4444.

 This function returns a [child process][] instance.